bekki3/uzbek-tokenizer/README.md

 Download Uzbek corpora from [Leipzig Wortschatz](https://wortschatz.uni-leipzig.de/en/download/Uzbek) as required in the list "FILES_UZ_CORPORA" and place them inside the "./raw_dataset" folder.
 Create "./processed_dataset" folder.
 We will use this folder's files for training a tokenizer.

+## Acknowledgments

+Thanks to [Tahrirchi](https://huggingface.co/tahrirchi) for the 40K Uzbek books, and the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download/Uzbek) for their invaluable datasets.

 ## Important

 Keep pushing the boundaries of Uzbek NLP!
 Every contribution, no matter how small, advances language technology and preserves cultural heritage.